Kanjiža shootings

-On 17 May 2015, Rade Šefer went on a killing spree in the villages of Orom and Martonoš, near Kanjiža, in the North Banat District of Vojvodina, Serbia. Šefer shot dead six of his relatives and wounded one, before being killed himself.
+On 17 May 2015, Rade Šefer went on a killing spree in the villages of Orom and Martonoš, near Kanjiža, Vojvodina, Serbia. Šefer shot seven of his relatives, killing six and wounding one.
+A bystander then struck Šefer with a chair, after which he collapsed and was then strangled by his aunt's husband.

 Background

 Rade Šefer did not like his son's wife and did not want them to marry.
-He blamed his ex-wife for this marriage, whom he was angry at for divorcing him last year.
+He blamed his ex-wife for this marriage, whom he was angry at for divorcing him the previous year.
 He was also angry that his son had planned to live in France after the marriage.
 Nevertheless, he was present at his son's wedding on 16 May 2015.
 He got very drunk at the wedding.
 At the wedding, he wanted to reconcile with his ex-wife, persuading her to return and arranging a scandal with her.

 After the wedding, he followed the car of his ex-wife and younger son, and at about 4:30 a.m., he overtook them and blocked the road.
 He continued to quarrel with them and attacked them.
 The son called the police, and Šefer was arrested for violent behavior.
 He was released around 8 a.m.
 After that, he went home, took a gun and went to Orom.